GerHobbelt/UniversalStacktrace/README.md

 # UniversalStacktrace

-C++ Stacktrace for windows linux and os/x
+C++ Stacktrace for MSWindows, Linux and OS/X.